An iPhone may refer to any of the following:

 - iPhone X (iPhone 10) - The iPhone X brought a full OLED screen, top face sensors for Face ID, and the removal of the traditional home button.

-2. A mobile handset from Linksys (a subsidiary of Cisco), the iPhone is a handset that connects to a Wi-Fi network and enables users to make wireless phone calls through their home computers using Skype.
+2. A mobile handset from Linksys (a subsidiary of Cisco), the iPhone is a handset that connects to a Wi-Fi network.
+It enables users to make wireless phone calls through their home computers using Skype.
 This phone enables users to use Skype anywhere in their home or office (within Wi-Fi range), similar to the traditional cordless home phone.

 Because of the obvious trademark conflict with Apple, Cisco filed a trademark infringement against Apple shortly after its release.
 However, shortly after filing the trademark infringement, the companies came to terms and agreed to share the name between the two different products.